Axway/amplify-fusion-labs/asynchronous-integration/assets/zoho-api-instructions.md

     `.com` suffix if needed )![API console](zoho-api-instructions/image4.png)

 9. Create a "server-based application"
-   - Name the client "Axway Amplify Integration"
+   - Name the client "Axway Amplify Fusion"
-   - Set the Homepage URL with the base URL of your Amplify Integration Control plane
+   - Set the Homepage URL with the base URL of your Amplify Fusion Control plane
    - Add "/design/oauth2/callback" to the same URL for the Authorized redirect URL![server-based application](zoho-api-instructions/image5.png)

 10. Copy Client ID and secret for later

-## Amplify Integration Setup
+## Amplify Fusion Setup

-1. Open your Amplify Integration project and add a "OpenAPI client" connector
+1. Open your Amplify Fusion project and add a "OpenAPI client" connector
     - Name it "**ZohoAPI**"
     - Select OpenAPI file option and upload the corresponding JSON file (using a local copy of [Zoho-Invoice-oas3.json](Zoho-Invoice-oas3.json) )